ARTI & MESTIERI

 A box set meant to celebrate the first album Tilt and the entire group's career, entitled 33 was finally released in early 2008, a nice package including an LP, a CD, 2 DVD's and various inserts.

-In 2009 Arti e Mestieri started working on a concept album entitled Piramidi - Quadri di un'esplorazione, inspired from the life of the explorer Giovanni Belzoni, and an EP, Il grande Belzoni, was released, taken from that album which was never actually issued.
+In 2009 Arti e Mestieri started working on a concept album entitled Piramidi - Quadri di un'esplorazione, inspired from the life of the explorer Giovanni Belzoni.
+An EP, Il grande Belzoni, was released, taken from this project, but the album was never issued.

 |Tilt||Cramps (CRSLP 5501)||1974||single cover with lyric inner - early copies distributed by Ricordi, later by Baby Records - some copies with insert and poster|